ShixiangWang/install_GISTIC/README.md

 This program is tested and currently only support GISTIC 2.0.23, any suggestion or pull request is welcome.

+## Note

+`unset DISPLAY` is recommendly added to run script for avoiding X11 related errors.

 ## LICENSE

 MIT &copy; 2019 Shixiang Wang